K-12 Training & Education Opportunities

 For more information on any of our programming or to sign up to participate, please fill out the interest form.

-Learn About Cancer Day is a day-long seminar that includes a tour of a research laboratory at the University of Colorado Anschutz Medical Campus.
+Learn About Cancer Day is a day-long seminar that includes tours of a cancer-related research laboratories at the University of Colorado Anschutz Medical Campus combined with a cancer-focused activity and a career panel.
 The event serves high school students from the metropolitan Denver area.
-Learn About Cancer Day is offered to approximately 120 students per event and is typically held each year in February.
+Learn About Cancer Day is offered to high school students interested in future careers in biomedical sciences and is offered twice a year, once in the fall and once in the spring.

 The goal of Learn About Cancer Day is to ignite students' interest in biomedical fields, specifically cancer-related research, and to increase community awareness of the University of Colorado Cancer Center's capabilities as a research and therapeutic center.